ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 suites that are not associated with the protocol.
 For example, the setup and tear down are managed through the SUT control adapter (that is, enabling or disabling the asynchronous RPC notification on the SUT).
-The SUT control adapter is designed to work with the Microsoft implementation of the SUT.
+The SUT control adapter is designed to work with Microsoft implementation of the SUT.
 However, it is configurable to allow the test suites to run against non-Microsoft implementations of the SUT.

-There are six protocols that have a SUT control adapter in the Exchange MAPI Protocol test suites package: MS-OXCMAPIHTTP, MS-OXCPERM, MS-OXCSTOR, MS-OXCRPC, MS-OXNSPI, and MS-OXORULE.
+There are six protocols that have a SUT control adapter in the Exchange MAPI Protocol Test Suites package: MS-OXCMAPIHTTP, MS-OXCPERM, MS-OXCSTOR, MS-OXCRPC, MS-OXNSPI, and MS-OXORULE.

 Model